How do I get sensible advice?

 characters as well as moving around the boxes on the form.
 The web page

-discards those key strokes but the keylogger faithfully records
+discards those key strokes but many keyloggers will faithfully record

 and mouse clicks and also takes occasional screenshots you should be